Stephen Curry, Warriors welcome back fans and beat Nuggets

 Denver forward Will Barton went down 59 seconds into the game with a strained right hamstring and didn’t return.
 He hit the floor awkwardly on the baseline beneath the Nuggets basket.

+“Our guys regrouped,” Nuggets coach Michael Malone said.
+“Will went down.
+He went down early and then we had to find other guys to step in and play.
+But I think all of you guys are fishing for we lost this game because of Will’s injury.
+Don’t make that excuse for us.
+Will Barton went down, he’s hurt and we feel for him.
+But we all get paid on the first and 15th, do your job.
+We didn’t do our job tonight — I didn’t, the players didn’t, and it’s unacceptable.”

 Fans chanted “M-V-P!
-M-V-P!” for Curry, who shot 11 for 18 with four 3s and also grabbed eight rebounds.
+M-V-P!” for Curry, who shot 11 for 18 with four 3s and also grabbed eight rebounds in his 12th 30-point performance over the past 13 games and 29th of the season.

-Jordan Poole knocked down a corner 3-pointer to beat the buzzer ending the third as Golden State got another big boost fro its bench to win a third straight home game.
+Jordan Poole knocked down a corner 3-pointer to beat the buzzer ending the third as Golden State got another big boost from its bench to win a third straight home game.
 Poole finished with 15 points and Kelly Oubre Jr. 23 in his new reserve role.

+“It’s a new role for Kelly but you can see how he’s embraced it, how he’s handled it,” coach Steve Kerr said.

 The Warriors began a stretch with nine of their final 13 games at home — where they hadn’t played with fans in the building for 409 days.
 Attendance was 1,935, with the team having hoped for about 2,000 people.